 Digital ID cards on smartphones or other devices can also serve as valid proof of insurance, according to Minnesota state law.

-In the Land of 10,000 Lakes, about 11% of all motorists are uninsured or underinsured — which is pretty near the national average of 12.6%.
+In Minnesota, about 11% of all motorists are uninsured or underinsured, which is near the national average of 12.6%.
 To protect yourself against these motorists, uninsured or underinsured motorist insurance.
-To learn more about this kind of coverage and why it might be a good idea, read our guide on the topic.

 Drunk driving laws in Minnesota